samuel-dekleva/first_x_free/README.md

 This model evaluates the merits of these corridor deductibles and how they affect the average and total payouts of the insurance company.

 The model operates using a one-year simulation of an adjustable number of policyholders.
 The accident frequency and severity are likewise adjustable.
-Deductibles and stratifications in a list are then tested and compared.
+Deductible structures are then compiled, tested, and compared.
 The output is a summary table of each offset for each deductible and a survival plot for each offset.
 The information included in each summary table is as follows:
 * Mean paid out per policyholder: The average payment to each policyholder.